deanwampler/spark-scala-tutorial/Tutorial.markdown

 [SparkSQL8.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8.scala)<br/>
 [SparkSQL8-script.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8-script.scala)

-The last set of examples and exercises explores the new SparkSQL API, which extends RDDs with a new `DataFrame` API that adds a "schema" for records, defined using Scala _case classes_, tuples, or a built-in schema mechanism.
+The last set of examples and exercises explores the SparkSQL API, which extends RDDs with the `DataFrame` API that adds a "schema" for records, defined using Scala _case classes_, tuples, or a built-in schema mechanism.
 The DataFrame API is inspired by similar `DataFrame` concepts in R and Python libraries.
 The transformation and action steps written in any of the support languages, as well as SQL queries embedded in strings, are translated to the same, performant query execution model, optimized by a new query engine called *Catalyst*.

+> **Note:** The even newer `Dataset` API encapsulates `DataFrame`, but adds more type safety for the data columns.

-> Even if you prefer the Scala collections-like `RDD` API, consider using the `DataFrame` API because the performance is usually better.
+> **Tip:** Even if you prefer the Scala collections-like `RDD` API, consider using the `DataFrame` API because the performance is _significantly_ better in most cases.

-Furthermore, SparkSQL has convenient support for reading and writing [Parquet](http://parquet.io) files, which is popular in Hadoop environments, and reading and writing JSON-formatted records, with inferred schemas.
+Furthermore, SparkSQL has convenient support for reading and writing files encoded using [Parquet](http://parquet.io), [ORC](https://orc.apache.org/), JSON, CSV, etc.

-Finally, SparkSQL embeds access to a Hive _metastore_, so you can create and delete tables, and run queries against them using Hive's query language, *HiveQL*.
+Finally, SparkSQL embeds access to a Hive _metastore_, so you can create and delete tables, and run queries against them using SparkSQL.

 This example treats the KJV text we've been using as a table with a schema.
 It runs several SQL queries on the data, then performs the same calculation using the `DataFrame` API.